tvartom/UltraPing/README.md

 //   UltraPing::timer_ms(frequency, function) - Call function every frequency milliseconds.
 //   UltraPing::timer_stop() - Stop the timer.
 //
-// HISTORY:
+// HISTORY UltraPing:
 //  2017-01-29 UltraPing v1.0 - Lasse Löfquist forked NewPing, renamed to
 //  UltraPing.
-//  Some mayor refactoring, made to more maintanable code.
-Parallel logic
+//  Some mayor refactoring, made to more maintanable code, and possibility
+//  to develop ping_multi.
-//  removed, replaced by inline methods for IO and precompiler directives.
+//  Parallel logic removed, replaced by inline methods for IO and precompiler directives.
 //  Length unit is controlled by precompiler directive, and only one unit
 //  is possible to use at a time.
 Methods with cm or inch in signature are
 //  replaced by a universal length unit-variant.
+//  New experimental features: ping_multi and ping_threshold.
-//  Need to be tested, might have broken somethings.
+//  Need to be tested, might have broken something.
 //
 //
 // NewPing Library history: